The Bayesian Context Trees State Space Model for time series modelling and forecasting: Training details

 \subsection{BCT-ARCH experiments}

-Here we specify the training details for all the methods used in the forecasting experiments of Section~\ref{arch_forecasting} in the main text.
+Here we specify the training details for all the methods used in the forecasting experiments of Section~\ref{arch_forecasting}.
 For all four datasets, the test set consists of the last 130 observations.
 All methods are updated at every timestep in the test data.

 {\bf BCT-ARCH. } A binary quantiser with threshold $c=0$ in used, and the default value $\beta=0.5$ corresponding to $m=2$ is chosen for the BCT prior.
 The maximum context depth $D$ and the ARCH order $p$ are both taken equal to~5, and the number of Fisher iterations is taken to be $M=10$; cf.~Section~\ref{app_sim_arch} above.
-The MAP context-tree model identified by the CBCT algorithm and the estimates for the ARCH parameters obtained from the scoring algorithm are used for forecasting, and they are updated at every timestep in the test data.
+The MAP context-tree model identified by the GBCT algorithm and the estimates for the ARCH parameters obtained from the scoring algorithm are used for forecasting, and they are updated at every timestep in the test data.

 {\bf GARCH}, {\bf GJR}, and {\bf EGARCH.} The \texttt{R}~package \texttt{rugarch}~\cite{rugarch} is used, together with the automated specifications \texttt{sGARCH}, \texttt{gjrGARCH}, and \texttt{eGARCH}.